sishtiaq/compose-z3-tutorial/README.md

 #### Z3

 You can get Z3 in several ways:
-If you trust me, just pick up the dlls from platform/windows;
+Either pick up the dlls from platform/windows; or download them from http://z3.codeplex.com;
-If you trust the Z3 guys, download the Windows binaries from http://z3.codeplex.com;
-If you want to build yourself, download the source from http://z3.codeplex.com and build it yourself.
+If you want to build yourself, download the source from http://z3.codeplex.com and follow the instructions from there to build it yourself.

 ### Using Mono (for Linux and MacOS)

+(Thank you to Marc Brockschmidt for these instrutions, in particular for his perl wisdom.)

 #### Compiler etc

-Install software needed for the build process:
+Install the software needed for the build process:

   * g++
   * python